Guide for Hiking From Cusco to Machu Picchu

 This is also a popular trek with beautiful scenery.
 Usually as the alternative to the Inca Trail.

-The Salkantay Mountains is known locally as "the guard of Andes".
+The Salkantay Mountains are known locally as "the guard of Andes".
 It is one of the highest in Peru Andes Mountain.
 This trek is 46 miles (74 km), much longer than the Inca Trail.
 This route needs more time to hike and is also more difficult.

 Usually, it will take five days to hike, and you need to hike 6 to 7 hours per day depending on your speed.
 But with this route, you can indulge in the charisma of Peru more deeply, embrace nature, communicate with locals, and escape from your daily routines of hustle and bustle.